This is an executive summary of our investigation into evidence-based policy

 This suggests that employing philanthropic funding to improve the effectiveness of policymaking in low- and middle-income countries is likely to constitute an exceptional opportunity for leverage: by supporting the production and use of evidence in low- and middle-income countries, donors can enable policy makers to implement more effective policies, thereby reaching many more people than direct interventions.

-For many organisations working on policy, most of their positive results come from only a few exceptionally successful programs.
+For many organizations working on policy, most of their positive results come from only a few exceptionally successful programs.
 This is because success is extraordinarily hard to achieve in this area, since policymaking is a complex and often unpredictable process.
 However, when successful, changes can be highly impactful because of the large number of people they reach.